MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 However, if you're the administrator of the Customer Insights trial and the global admin of your Microsoft 365 tenant, or the Dynamics 365 administrator in your organization there's a way to migrate the settings from a trial environment to a paid environment.

+After signing in to your paid instance of Customer Insights for the first time, you're asked to create a new environment.
+In this process, you can choose to copy the configuration from an existing environment and migrate most of the settings.
+For more information, see [Copy the environment configuration](manage-environments.md#copy-the-environment-configuration).